 A: The ESC is an independent officeholder responsible for investigating complaints about councillors, members of devolved public bodies and Members of the Scottish Parliament (MSPs) who are alleged to have contravened their relevant Code of Conduct.

-Where the ESC reports on the outcome of his investigation into whether an MSP has broken the Code of Conduct for MSPs he does so to the Scottish Parliament.
+Where the ESC reports on the outcome of her investigation into whether an MSP has broken the Code of Conduct for MSPs she does so to the Scottish Parliament.
 The Standards Commission has no jurisdiction to adjudicate on complaints relating to MSPs.

 Q: Why are the Standards Commission and ESC separate organisations?